cpacilio/marvel_continuity/README.md

 Invincible Iron-Man #516-520 (_Stark resigns from Resilient, Spymaster attacks Resilient_)

 Invincible Iron-Man #521-526 (_Stark held prisoner by the Mandarin, final confrontation with the Mandarin_) + #527 (_Series finale, Stark plans to travel through space_)

+Secret Avengers #16-21 (_One-shot issues by Warren Ellis and various artists, telling about missions vs the Shadow Council_)

+Secret Avengers #21.1 (_Hawkeye new head of the Secret Avengers _)

+Secret Avengers #22-25 (_Intro to the new adaptoids_)

+AVENGERS VS X-MEN:
+- AvX #0-1
+- New Avengers #24
+- Avengers #25-27
+- AvX #2-8
+- New Avengers # 25-28
+- AvX #9-12

 ### Modern Marvel Cosmic
 Annihilation: